-The Office of the Rectorate helps the Rector and the vice-rectors prepare the strategic decisions that have to be made in cooperation with the other university bodies (in particular the University Board, Senate, deans, directors of studies, etc.).
-The Office staff prepare the development of strategic measures, supervise their implementation if required, or control the implementation of strategic decisions.
+The Office of the Rectorate helps the Rector and the vice-rectors in all fields of activity.
+Its main task is to prepare the strategic decisions that have to be made in cooperation with the other university bodies (in particular the University Board, Senate, deans, directors of studies, etc.).
 Moreover, the Office team supervises key projects of the University.